Best Health Insurance in Pennsylvania

 How We Chose the Best Health Insurance in Pennsylvania

-To rank health care insurance providers in Pennsylvania, MoneyGeek researched premiums, out-of-pocket costs, claims denial rates and plan types for each available company and compared them across different categories.
+Finding quality health insurance in Pennsylvania means balancing monthly premiums with out-of-pocket costs and claims reliability.
+We researched premiums, out-of-pocket costs, claims denial rates and plan types for each available company and compared them across different categories.
 We then weighted each category to calculate an overall MoneyGeek score and derive rankings.

 We weighted most categories as follows:

-- For the categories "Best Cheap Health Insurance in Pennsylvania" and "Best Health Insurance in Pennsylvania for Low Income," we increased the rate score weighting to 50%.
-We decreased every other category by 10%.
+For the categories "Best Cheap Health Insurance in Pennsylvania" and "Best Health Insurance in Pennsylvania for Low Income," we increased the rate score weighting to 50% and decreased every other category by 10%.

-- For the category "Best Health Insurance by Plan Type in Pennsylvania," we decreased the plan type score weighting to 0% to reflect that we are comparing providers' plans like-for-like.
+For the category "Best Health Insurance by Plan Type in Pennsylvania," we decreased the plan type score weighting to 0% to reflect that we're comparing providers' plans like-for-like.
 We increased MOOP and claims denial score weightings by 10% each.

 About Mark Fitzpatrick